-We believe our executive compensation program demonstrates a strong link between pay and performance in its design and exhibits strong governance pay practices.
+Our executive compensation program demonstrates a strong link between pay and performance in its design and exhibits strong governance pay practices.
 The following lists the principal pay for performance and governance practices adopted by the board.

-100% of annual incentive is tied to financial metrics
+100% of annual incentive tied to financial metrics